Privacy settings

 Non-domestic rates (also known as business rates) is an increasingly important revenue stream for local authorities, who are duty bound to ensure that the public purse is properly protected.

-The collection policy has been written in response to the need to ensure that the administration and collection of business rates by Revenue Services (a shared service between Lancaster City Council and Preston Council), whose responsibility it is to administer and collect non-domestic rates for each authority, is carried out in a fair and consistent manner.
+The collection policy has been written in response to the need to ensure that the administration and collection of business rates by Revenue Services (a shared service between Lancaster City Council and Preston City Council), whose responsibility it is to administer and collect non-domestic rates for each authority, is carried out in a fair and consistent manner.

 How are my business rates worked out?